shouki-s/open-files-explorer/README.md

 # Open Files Explorer

-Open Files Explorer is a Visual Studio Code extension that provides a dedicated explorer view for your currently open files, organized by workspace folder.
+Open Files Explorer is a Visual Studio Code extension that provides a tree view for your currently open files, hierarchically organized by folder.

 ## Features